Double-Bee-24/4.Nest-js/README.md

-# Star Wars Data Viewer
+# Star Wars Universe Observer

 A project for displaying data from the Star Wars universe in tables.
 It uses NestJS, TypeORM with PostgreSQL for the backend and React for the frontend.